-Hair styles should be appropriate for school with no exaggerated cuts or styles and natural colours only.
-Shaved hair no shorter than a No.2 cut
+Hair must be one natural colour and hair styles should be appropriate for school with no exaggerated cuts or styles and of a natural colour only and no obviously contrasting highlights, bleaching or bright colouring.
+Shaved hair no shorter than a No.2 cut.
+This also applies to shaved eyebrows.